 Even if your child doesn’t have an innate interest, it’s always good to try new things.
 Just like with new food, you don’t know unless you try it.
 Your child will never know if they like STEM until they try out a few programs.

-What are the topics in STEM?
+What are the topics in STEM for kids?

 Photography by Marília Castelli